Don't just put your money into any ordinary checking account, because you might be able to make money with that money.

 The rewards from rewards checking can be sweet, but you'll have to crunch some numbers to determine whether high-yield checking could work for you.

 Some accounts come with high monthly fees, as much as $20, if you're unable to maintain a minimum balance.
-You wouldn't fees to essentially wipe out your interest.
+You wouldn't want fees to essentially wipe out your interest.

 Could you make enough debit transactions each month to qualify, or would you feel pressured to overspend to meet your quota?
 And what does the fine print say about how long your high interest rate is likely to last?